 How to Fix Git Merge Conflicts: Step-by-Step Guide With Examples

-A merge conflict occurs when Git tries to combine changes from two different branches and finds that both branches have modified the same part of the same file in incompatible ways.
-Git is smart enough to automatically merge changes that don't overlap — if you edited line 10 and your colleague edited line 50, Git handles that silently.
-But when both of you changed line 10 differently, Git has no way to know which version is correct.
-It stops the merge and asks you to decide.
+A merge conflict happens when Git tries to combine changes from two branches and both have modified the same lines in the same file.
+Git can automatically merge changes that don't overlap — if you edited line 10 and your colleague edited line 50, Git handles that silently.
+But when you both changed line 10 differently, Git has no way to decide which version is right.
+It stops and asks you.

 Keep branches short-lived.
-The longer a feature branch lives without being merged, the more it diverges from the main branch.
+The longer a feature branch lives without merging, the more it diverges.
 Conflicts compound over time.
-Merge or rebase against your main branch frequently.
+Merge or rebase frequently.

 git fetch origin